Beefsteak Tomato

 There are other issues that compound and confuse matters that future research will hopefully clarify.
 Firstly, the term "beefsteak" is often used to describe a type or category of firm, slicing-type tomatoes.
 This has persisted through the twentieth century and is still a common practice today.

 "Beefsteak" has also been used to describe vegetable characteristics pertaining to both color and "meaty texture" for decades (perhaps centuries).
 The first documented instance that we have found for the term being associated with a tomato variety was in the Washburn and Company's 1869 seed catalog.
 In describing their 'Maupay's Superior' tomato, a variety now believed extinct, they stated that the flesh was, ". . . almost as solid as a beefsteak."
 In Peter Henderson's 1895 catalog, he describes their new 'Ponderosa' tomato as being, "As Solid and Meaty as Beefsteak."
-Each packet contains approximately 20 seeds, and there are about 85 seeds per 0.25 gram.
+Each packet contains approximately 20 seeds, and there are about 340 seeds in a gram.

 Explore our vegetable collections: